Conservative activist Charlie Kirk assassinated at Utah university; shooter still at large

-Authorities say Kirk was killed with one gunshot from a rooftop on Wednesday.
-Whoever fired the gun then slipped away amid the chaos of screams and students fleeing the Utah Valley University campus.
-Federal, state and local authorities were searching for an unidentified shooter early Thursday and were working what they called "multiple active crime scenes."
+Kirk was killed with a gunshot from a distant rooftop at the Utah Valley University campus, where he was speaking on Wednesday, authorities said.
+Federal, state and local authorities were working what they called “multiple active crime scenes."
+As the search stretched into a second day, they provided little information about the shooter’s identity, motive, location or evidence and were reviewing grainy security videos of a mysterious person in dark clothing.

 “This is a dark day for our state.
 It’s a tragic day for our nation," Utah Gov. Spencer Cox said.
 "I want to be very clear this is a political assassination.”